idd-krk/idd-krk.github.io/README.md

 Footer

+Colour scheme -- Dark blue and white, including the rainbow

 Filter/Search by course types
+**dropdown menu with filtered results ex: Maya, Photoshop, Illustrator, Atom/VsCode. etc** Including learning outcomes and software that would be used
  - Gaming
  - Tech
  - Marketing / Business
  - Film
  - Web development
+ - UX/UI
 **Can show list of jobs they can get from being in that course**

+Student success stories including profile, their current job/internship, small "blurb" about the program

+A homepage with small dots to navigate left or right and links to each category (using lots of imagery and a consistent colour scheme)